-The adoption of NDC, coupled with a rise in customer personalisation and the need for smarter data, is changing the face of the airline industry and airline profitability.
+The adoption of NDC, coupled with a rise in customer personalisation and the need for smarter data, is changing the face of the airline industry.
 To stay ahead of the curve, airlines are looking at new ways to reach and connect with consumers.

 As part of the 2019 World Aviation Festival in London, Infare’s Chief Commercial Officer, Harald Eisenaecher, will present on the future of pricing intelligence in the airline industry.